maliceio/malice-av/f-secure/README.md

   update        Update virus definitions help          Shows a list of commands or help for one command

-Run 'f-secure COMMAND --help' for more information on a command.
+Run 'fsecure COMMAND --help' for more information on a command.
 ```

 This will output to stdout and POST to malice results API webhook endpoint.